jaychang0917/SimpleApiClient/README.md

 [The default `GsonParser` implementation](https://github.com/jaychang0917/SimpleApiClient/blob/master/library/src/main/java/com/jaychang/sac/GsonParser.kt)

 ## <a name=unwrap_class>Unwrap Response by Wrapper Class</a>
-An alternative solution is that you can create a wrapper class that conforming `SimpleApiResult<T>`, and use `@Unwrap(class)` to indicate that you want an unwrapped response of that wrapper class.
+An alternative solution is that you can create a wrapper class that conforming `SimpleApiResult<T>`, and use `@WrappedResponse(class)` to indicate that you want an unwrapped response of that wrapper class.

 ```kotlin
 class ApiResult<T: Any>: SimpleApiResult<T> {